vmware/container-service-extension/docs/README.md

 ### Tenant Installation

 vCloud Director tenants use `CSE` through [vcd-cli](https://vmware.github.io/vcd-cli), which is included in `CSE`.
-Tenants will need to install the `CSE` package via Python pip3:
+Tenants will need to install the `CSE` package via pip3:

 ```shell
 $ pip3 install container-service-extension